It’s no secret that status pages are an effective way to keep your customers informed.

 Status Page: https://status.pps.net/

 What They Do: They are a public school based in Oregon, USA.
 Portland Public Schools primarily relies on third-party services.
-It includes a few LMSs, such as Canvas, Seesaw, and Nearpod.
-They also rely on different CMS and communication platforms.
+It includes a few Learning Management Systems (LMSs) such as Canvas, Seesaw, and Nearpod.
+They also rely on different Content Management Systems (CMS) and communication platforms.

-If a service is experiencing an issue, viewers of the Portland Public School’s status page can expand the service tab to view a particular component of that service or its critical dependency.
-For example, if there are ongoing issues with numerous AWS Regions inside of the Canvas LMS, viewers can expand the Canvas tab to see this and understand more about the issue.
+If a service is experiencing an issue, viewers of the Portland Public School’s status page can expand the service tab.
+This lets them view a particular component of that service or its critical dependency.
+For example, if there are ongoing issues with numerous AWS Regions inside of the Canvas LMS.

 2. University Systems of Georgia